maikelele/ChatAGH/README.md

 streamlit run src/streamlit_app.py
 ```

+# Data processing
-# Data sources and preparation
+## Data sources
+## Scraping
+## Processing

 # RAG implementation

 ## Indexing

-Designed to enable efficient retrieval of text documents using a hybrid search approach.
-The architecture integrates multiple embedding techniques and a scalable vector store for optimized information retrieval.
+### Chunking

+Once the data has been preprocessed and segmented, the next step involves breaking it into smaller, more manageable chunks.
+This process, known as chunking, is essential for efficient indexing and retrieval in large-scale information systems.
+To achieve this, the LangChain Recursive Character Text Splitter is utilized.
+This approach dynamically determines the optimal chunk size while ensuring that semantically meaningful segments remain intact, thereby improving retrieval accuracy during the search process.

-#### Vector Store
+### Vector Store

-The project utilizes Qdrant, a high-performance vector database optimized for hybrid search.
-Qdrant enables efficient storage and retrieval of vector representations, supporting multiple embedding types.

-#### Hybrid Search

-To enhance search quality, the system employs a hybrid retrieval mechanism combining:
+After chunking, the generated segments are stored in a dedicated vector database for efficient retrieval.
+In this implementation, Qdrant is employed as the vector store due to its high performance and optimization for hybrid search scenarios.
+Qdrant provides fast and scalable storage of vector embeddings, enabling both semantic and keyword-based search functionalities.

+To enhance search effectiveness, a hybrid search retrieval mechanism is implemented.
+This approach leverages multiple types of embeddings for each chunk, ensuring that the system can handle diverse query types and return the most relevant results.
+The embeddings used include:

-- Dense Embeddings – Derived from `distiluse-base-multilingual-cased-v1`, a transformer-based sentence embedding model optimized for semantic similarity.
+- **Dense Embeddings** – Derived from `distiluse-base-multilingual-cased-v1`, a transformer-based model designed to generate sentence embeddings optimized for capturing semantic similarity.
-- Sparse Embeddings – Generated using `Qdrant/bm25`, a traditional keyword-based retrieval model leveraging term frequency-inverse document frequency (TF-IDF) techniques.
+- **Sparse Embeddings** – Created using `Qdrant/bm25`, a traditional keyword-based retrieval model that utilizes Term Frequency-Inverse Document Frequency (TF-IDF) techniques to improve lexical matching.
-- Late Interaction Embeddings – Based on `colbert-ir/colbertv2.0`, a deep-learning-based ranking model that refines search results through late interaction mechanisms.
+- **Late Interaction Embeddings** – Based on `colbert-ir/colbertv2.0`, a deep learning model that refines search results by considering the interaction between query and document representations at a later stage in the ranking process.

-#### Indexing Workflow
-- Chunking – Data is split into structured segments using predefined chunk size.
-- Embedding Generation – Each chunk is encoded using the three embedding models.
-- Storage – The resulting vectors are stored in Qdrant, facilitating hybrid retrieval during inference.
+By combining these embedding techniques, the retrieval system is capable of delivering high-quality search results that balance both semantic relevance and lexical precision.

 ## Inference

 # Metrics and evaluation